asenawritescode/PHP/GenerateOrderIds/Version 1.0/README.md

 **Version 1.0.0**

-A bunch of functions for generating strings and a bit of modificatims to fit varius uses
+A bunch of functions for generating strings and a bit of modifications to fit varius uses

 ## Requirements